Adrode/cloud-notes/README.md

 # cloud-notes
+I use the Obsidian app to take notes.

-Notes from learning Cloud components:
+My learning path to become a Cloud Engineer:
 - Linux
 - Network
 - Docker